 Standard style label with a separate explanatory information panel:

 Standard style label with explanatory information incorporated into the label:

 Alternate style label with a separate explanatory information panel:

 Alternate style label with explanatory information incorporated into the label:

 Towards a Single Format for Laser Labeling

 The alternate style, harmonized format is new to the laser industry and utilizes design principles in line with worldwide best practices for product safety labeling for all industries.
 This format choice is symbol-based (so more information can be conveyed across language barriers) and uses color-coded severity level panels to appropriately denote the level of risk.
-What’s more, this format is derived from the world’s principle standard for product safety labels, ISO 3864-2, and is contained in ANSI Z535.4, the nation’s principle standard for safety labels for all industries.
+What’s more, this format is derived from the world’s principal standard for product safety labels, ISO 3864-2, and is contained in ANSI Z535.4, the nation’s principal standard for safety labels for all industries.
 The alternate IEC label format is part of the growing trend industries are shifting to: a greater reliance on symbols to communicate and draw attention to safety messages, precise use of severity level panels to define risk, and clear, concise text.